temet.cosmo

 K-correction in specified filter for given redshift and color.

-temet.cosmo.lightcone module
+temet.cosmo.lightcone

-Cosmological simulations - generating and working with lightcones. (w/ Andres Aramburo-Garcia)
+Cosmological simulations - generating and working with lightcones (w/ Andres Aramburo-Garcia).

 - get_cone(sP, group, config, snap_index)